manenga/flutter_webview_plugin/README.md

-# flutter_webview_plugin
+# Flutter Webview Plugin

-Plugin that allows Flutter to communicate with a native WebView.
+A plugin that allows Flutter to communicate with a native WebView using Android embeddings v2.

 **_Warning:_**
 The webview is not integrated in the widget tree, it is a native view on top of the flutter view.